teenathirumala/AutomaticGHRepoDeployer_GCP/README.md

-# Vercel Clone - Multi-Cloud Deployment
+# Comparative Study of Cloud Service Providers: Evaluating Deployment Strategies and Hosting Methodologies for Scalable Web Applications

 A full-stack application for building and deploying static sites from Git repositories, with implementations for both **AWS** and **Google Cloud Platform (GCP)**.

-## 📁 Repository Structure
+##  Repository Structure

 This repository contains **two separate implementations**: